 - Ability to inspire trust and work collegially with staff, faculty members, school and campus officers, administrators, and students.

 - Demonstrated adaptability to meet changing demands, including the ability to be flexible and available to leadership, faculty and staff on an as-needed basis.

 - Proven accuracy and attention to detail in managing multiple initiatives and priorities, along with experience in simultaneously implementing projects and events across multiple timeframes.

-- Outstanding management and planning skills, including the ability to handle multiple projects simultaneously in a highly complex environment.
+- Strong project management and planning skills, including the ability to handle multiple projects simultaneously in a complex environment.

-- Deep understanding of and familiarity with current trends and regulations in the registrar field and experience leading the effective use of academic records management technologies.
+- Understanding of and familiarity with current trends and regulations in the registrar field and experience in the effective use of academic records management technologies.

 How to Apply

 Interested candidates should send, as two separate documents, a resume and a letter of application that relates skills, abilities, knowledge, and professional experiences to the stated qualifications for the position and notable achievements.
-The packet should be sent to DCRC@wspelman.com.
-The email subject line should be DCRC.
+The packet should be sent to Megan Spelman at email@example.com.

 Dartmouth College is an equal opportunity/affirmative action employer with a strong commitment to diversity and inclusion.
 We prohibit discrimination on the basis of race, color, religion, sex, age, national origin, sexual orientation, gender identity or expression, disability, veteran status, marital status, or any other legally protected status.
 Applications by members of all underrepresented groups are encouraged.